What Engagement Model is Right for You?

 Disadvantages

-• It won’t work for short-term projects and companies that have a solid in-house technical expertise.
+• It won't work for short-term projects and companies that have a solid in-house team.

 Do you need to reduce costs yet set up an IT department with highly skilled specialists?
 The best decision would be to transfer it to an offshore location.
 An offshore development center is typically opened in offshore locations with favorable economic conditions, a wide pool of qualified tech talents in the labor market at reasonable prices.